Luigi's Mansion 3

-is a 2019 action-adventure video game developed by Next Level Games and published by Nintendo for the Nintendo Switch.
-It is the third main installment in the Luigi's Mansion series following Luigi's Mansion: Dark Moon.
-The game sees players taking on the role of Luigi who must explore a haunted hotel, incorporating different themes on each floor, and rescue his friends from the ghosts that inhabit it, after the group is tricked into visiting it for a vacation by King Boo.
+is a 2019 action-adventure game developed by Next Level Games and published by Nintendo for the Nintendo Switch.
+It is the third installment in the Luigi's Mansion series, following Luigi's Mansion: Dark Moon (2013).
+The game sees players taking on the role of Luigi who must explore a hotel run by ghosts and save Mario and the others after they are tricked into visiting it for a vacation by King Boo.

-Alongside a number of returning gameplay elements from the previous installments, the game incorporates new features, including additional moves for ghost catching, an ectoplasmic doppelgänger assistant known as Gooigi, and expanded multiplayer functionality that allows for players to engage in cooperative and competitive gaming both locally and online.
+Alongside a number of returning gameplay elements from the previous installments, the game incorporates new features, including additional moves for ghost catching, an ectoplasmic doppelgänger of Luigi known as Gooigi, and expanded multiplayer functionality that allows for players to engage in cooperative and competitive gameplay both locally and online.
 The game received positive reviews from critics and was nominated for several awards, winning the award for "Best Family Game" at The Game Awards 2019.
-The game has sold 12.44 million copies as of December 2022.
+The game has sold 14.25 million copies as of March 2024.

 Gameplay

-Luigi's Mansion 3 is an action-adventure game, in which players control the character of Luigi from a fixed third-person perspective, as they capture ghosts across a large hotel setting.
-The game features two modes of gameplay – a single-player story mode, and a set of multiplayer game modes – in which ghost catching functions in the same manner as previous installments: players stun ghosts with Luigi's Strobulb, snag them with his Poltergust, and weaken their health down to 0 in order to capture them.
+Luigi's Mansion 3 is an action-adventure game in which players control the character of Luigi, from a fixed third-person perspective, as they capture ghosts across a large hotel setting.
+The game features two modes of gameplay – a single-player story mode, and a set of multiplayer game modes – in which ghost catching functions in the same manner as previous installments: players stun ghosts with Luigi's Strobulb, snag them with his Poltergust, and weaken their health down to zero in order to capture them.

 Single-player

-In the single-player story mode, players explore a large hotel with 17 floors – each floor consists of a different theme and atmosphere, and a variety of ghosts, including a boss ghost that the player must defeat.
+In the single-player story mode, players explore a large hotel with seventeen floors – each floor consists of a different theme and atmosphere, as well as a variety of ghosts, including a boss ghost that the player must defeat.
 Some of the first floors, such as Floor 2, do not have a theme.
-Unlike the story mode of Luigi's Mansion: Dark Moon, which focused on pre-defined mission structure of gameplay across several mansions, Luigi's Mansion 3 is more open-ended allowing for greater exploration of the game's setting, with the only restriction being that players cannot explore floors in the hotel via the elevator until they have found the button that allows access to it; the hotel's main lobby and basement are the only floors to have a staircase between them that circumvents the need for the elevator.
+Unlike the story mode of Dark Moon, which focused on pre-defined mission structure of gameplay across several areas, Luigi's Mansion 3 is more open-ended allowing for greater exploration of the game's setting, with the only restriction being that players cannot explore floors in the hotel via the elevator until they have found the button that allows access to it; the hotel's main lobby and basement are the only floors to have a staircase between them that circumvents the need for the elevator.